hyprwm/hyprland-wiki/content/getting-started/installation.md

 You will also need to build the latest wayland, wayland-protocols, and libdisplay-info tagged releases from source.

-For screensharing, you can also install `xdg-desktop-portal-wlr` or `xdg-desktop-portal-hyprland`
+For screen sharing, you can also install `xdg-desktop-portal-wlr` or `xdg-desktop-portal-hyprland`

 ```bash
 sudo apt install -y xdg-desktop-portal-wlr